pranaava/GAN/README.md

 Python source file has been provided for GAN implementation:
 * Implementation using TensorFlow.
-* Xavier Initialization used for networks.
-* Possible Loss functions provided.
+* Different possible Loss functions provided.
 * Trained on MNIST dataset.